pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 1. On the [**Clusters**](https://tidbcloud.com/console/clusters) page, click **...** in the **Action** column.
 2. Click **Connect**.
 A connection dialog is displayed.
-3. In the **Connection Type** tab, select **Private Endpoint** and then select the private endpoint you just created from **Endpoint ID**.
+3. Select the **Private Endpoint** tab.
+The private endpoint you just created is displayed.
+Copy the command to connect to the TiDB cluster.
-4. Select your preferred connection method to get the corresponding connection string.

 ### Private endpoint status reference